dannyniu/MySuiteA/README.md

 - **International.**

-Apart from US algorithms, a select few important national/regional from elsewhere around the globe are included in the suite.
+Apart from US algorithms, a select few important national/regional standards from elsewhere around the globe are included in the suite.
 At the same time, an inclusion criteria is established to prevent scope creep.